jyjunPepe012233/single-cell-pipeline/README.md

 The goal is not to perform advanced bioinformatics analysis, but to understand the learning structure: how data is explored, cleaned, evaluated, and interpreted step by step.

+## Step 1.
+Data Loading & Initial Exploration
+Before performing any analysis, the first step is to understand the structure of data.
+- How many cells are present?
+- How many features(genes) exist?
+- Are there obvious anomalies?

+This mirrors the first task given to research intern: to familiarize themselves with the dataset before applying any methods.

+First, I take a quick look at the dataset (`/data/expression_like_data.csv`) using the `describe()` function from pandas to understand its basic structure and summary statistics.